Feb 21, 2019

 Here at Jenni, we've developed a tool that will do the job for you.
 We used technology similar to GPT 3, but adapted it for automatic sentence rewrites so that it becomes more readable.

 Paraphrasing is the art of using a source text without directly quoting the source material.
 Anytime you are taking information from a source that is not your own, you need to specify where you got that information.

-The paragraph above was paraphrased from Purdue's definition using our automatic paraphrasing AI.
-An AI that performs smart paraphrase can rewrite any sentence in a way that is different from the source, which saves our writers time.
+The paragraph above was paraphrased from Purdue's definition using our automatic rephrasing AI.
+An AI that performs smart rephrase can rewrite any sentence in a way that is different from the source or rephrase it in different desired writing styles.

-Many SEO experts rely on keyword optimization as a way to ensure their content ranks high on search engines.
-Indeed, developing a set of keywords is important.
-But making sure an article satisfies all keyword requirements is quite challenging.
+Many SEO experts rely on topic optimization as a way to ensure their content ranks high on search engines.
+Indeed, developing a set of topics is important in order to be relevant to certain search queries, but making sure an article satisfies all topic requirements is challenging.

 As we discussed earlier, AI is excellent at low-level tasks and summarization is no exception.
 When it comes to content writing, we found that a common task writers perform is summarizing other text.

 Summarization is a task AI systems have proven to perform well in production and commercial systems.
 Rather than read through a dense block of text, why not have an AI give you a succinct bullet point list?
 In a similar spirit, you can use AI to create indexes or category pages if you have already built out your website.

 Some SEO practitioners have become concerned about using automated content generation and receiving penalties from Google.